 - Carl Rogers believed that personality development is a continuous process and he spoke of a fully functioning person

-- Human beings try to merge their ideal self with their real self and that would lead to genuine happiness and vice-versa would lead to unhappiness
+- Human beings try to merge their ideal self with their real self and that leads to genuine happiness and vice-versa would leads to unhappiness

 - Rogers believed that people have a tendency to maximize self-concept through self-actualization